Do We? We Do [Version (a)]:

 Do we?
 We do

 It has been one of the more popular songs for musicians to cover from the book, showcasing a wide range of styles.
-Still, the core of the song does seem to have a carnivalesque old-time feel to it.
+Still, the core of the song across versions does seem to be a carnivalesque old-time feel.

 The first verse is about giving up, and feeling like you have no choice.
 The second verse is about feeling negative sometimes.
 These dark feelings turn on the last verse where you might realize that life is "just a fool's game," but maybe, just maybe, it's worth playing.